Is Your Magnolia Basement Wet? Cracks in Your Concrete? Foundation Problem?

-From a wet basement to a sunken concrete slab to a crack in your basement floor or wall, we can help.
+From a wet basement to a sunken concrete slab to a crack in your basement floor or wall, they can help.

-If you suspect you might have a problem in one of these areas, you should give us a call and let’s talk it over.
+If you suspect you might have a problem in one of these areas, you should make a quick call and talk it over.

-You can describe your situation on the phone, and maybe we could arrange a time to swing by your house and take a closer look.
+You can describe your situation on the phone, and maybe they could arrange a time to swing by your house and take a closer look.

 Do You Have a House Problem?

 It can be difficult for the average property owner to tell if you have a real problem with their Seattle home or not.

 Some issues are hard to detect and need an experienced contractor to do an inspection and present their opinion.
 Other times, the problem is more obvious.
 And problems can turn up at both old and new houses.

 15 Foundation Problem Signs To Look For

 1. Significant crack in a concrete foundation or basement floor